ruro122020/ruro122020/README.md

-In 2023, I made a significant commitment to my newfound love for coding.
+In 2023, I made a significant commitment to my love for coding.
 I enrolled in a bootcamp, determined to master the ins and outs of what it takes to be a full-stack software engineer.
 The experience was nothing short of exhilarating.
 I cherished every part of it, from the moments of frustration to the thrilling challenges of the projects I built along the way.
 It was a journey of self-discovery, constantly